Brave Eagle: Production notes

 Though Brave Eagle was produced by NBC, it aired on CBS at 7:30 p.m.
 Wednesday preceding Arthur Godfrey and His Friends.
 Since the 1980s, several episodes have been released on videotape.
-Brave Eagle was filmed by Roy Rogers Productions on Rogers' 130 acre ranch in Chatsworth in Los Angeles, California, as well as the Corriganville Ranch in Simi Valley.Brave Eagles principal competition was ABC's Disneyland, the Walt Disney anthology series.
+Brave Eagle was filmed by Roy Rogers Productions on Rogers' 130 acre ranch in Chatsworth in Los Angeles, California, as well as the Corriganville Ranch in Simi Valley.
+Jack Lacey was the producer; George Blair and Paul Landres were the directors.
+Sam Bear, a full Chippewa, was the technical adviser.

+Brave Eagles principal competition was ABC's Disneyland, the Walt Disney anthology series.
+It was replaced by Cartoon Theatre.

+Critical response

+James Devane, writing in The Cincinnati Enquirer, found Brave Eagle to be "downright dull", so much so that he nearly went to sleep "before many minutes had passed" trying to review two episodes.
+Devane expressed appreciation for the program's efforts to portray Indians in a better light than other programs had done, but he wrote that the result was portraying them as "bores who talked too much and did too little".

 Merchandising

 Dell Comics released a Brave Eagle comic book series based on the TV show.
 It was published between 1956 and 1958 and drawn by Dan Spiegle.